Reformist party refuses to participate while government cracks down on opposition voices.

 “I believe this is a duty for us, and a right.
 We should exercise our right and carry out our duty,” he said after casting his ballot.

-While the results will not have much impact on foreign policy, they may go some way in determining the balance of power between the camps loyal to Khamenei and Ahmadinejad.
+While the results will not have much impact on foreign policy, it will determine the balance of power as tensions have escalated between the camps loyal to Khamenei and Ahmadinejad.

 “The parliament has been traditionally very critical of Ahmadinejad.
-It is very important for this president to maintain some sense of power over the legislative body in his last year in office,” Al Jazeera’s Khodr said.
+It is very important for this president to maintain some sense of power over the legislative body in his last year in office,” our correspondent said.

 Human rights organisations raised concerns about the government’s crackdown on dissent before the vote.

-Amnesty International said the country had “dramatically” intensified restrictions on freedom of speech through a wave of arrests.
+Amnesty International said the country had “dramatically” intensified crackdown on freedom of speech through a wave of arrests.